 1. Education is a high priority for many Korean families, so competitiveness can get pretty intense

 This might mean that you have to prepare yourself and your children for a different academic culture before starting school.
-International schools in Korea are well known for their high standards and rigorous programs, and the university acceptance is almost 100% at every international school.
-Some parents find competitive environment beneficial for their child’s academic career, while other parents might feel tired of dealing with this new source of potential stress.
+International schools in Korea are well known for their high standards and rigorous programs, and university acceptance is almost 100% at every international school.
+Some parents find a competitive environment beneficial for their child’s academic career, while other parents might feel tired of dealing with this new source of potential stress.

 2. The admissions processes differ by international schools in Korea as well as by grade level